zukunft/zukunft.com/docs/llm/pending_prio_2.md

    as if they belong to sources.
 It also dropped the moved to pending_next_launch.md pointer.

 3. load_related_by_ids still has no coverage — the one function of the four that stayed untested, since it is a plain REST call with no seam.

+4. The more link carries z=0.
+The rendered tail is /http/view.php?m=1&z=0&dls=20. z is url_var::STEP, and the 0 is the default that url_mapper::url_to_standard() adds from STD_DEFAULT to every request. more_url() rebuilds the link from the full $url_array, so the default
+   comes along.
+Harmless — step 0 is what the page gets anyway — but it makes the url longer than it needs to be and, more importantly, the same mechanism would carry form state (posted field values, 8-prefixed opening values) into the link on an edit page that shows such a
+   table. html_base::page_url_array() exists for exactly this: it keeps only PAGE_VARS, which now include dls/dlp.
+Building the link from page_url_array($url_array) instead of $url_array would drop z=0 and the form state in one step.
+Not fixed, as you asked for review only.

+5. The corrected count assertion is unverified.
+The $rest derivation in phrase_ui_tests.php was written after the run that reported and 1 more vs and 17 more; it lints, but it has not been executed.
+The rest of that block (row count, dls=20, page 1 starting at poverty) was confirmed by the failing run's actual output.

+6. Scope note, not a defect. dlp is wired into the slicing and the url mapping, but no page renders prev/next links yet — the "all" version remains unpaged from the user's side.
+That is consistent with what was asked (the more link), and the frontend.md update says so.

 ## source